Differentiating elements of the company

 The company also has goals to reduce accident rates.

-Iberdrola was the first IBEX 35 company to certify its General Shareholders’ Meeting as a sustainable event (ISO 20121).
+Iberdrola was the first IBEX 35 company to renew the sustainable event certificate (ISO 20121) for its General Shareholders’ Meeting in 2019.

-Training for our employees: more than 45 hours of training per employee in 2018.
+Training for our employees: more than 50 hours of training per trained employee in 2019.

-During the construction and operation of offshore wind farms, Iberdrola adopts innovative measures to preserve the neighbouring undersea eco-systems.
+During the construction and operation of offshore wind farms, Iberdrola adopts innovative measures to preserve the neighbouring undersea eco-systems, including the installation of noise mitigation systems for mammals in the construction and relocation phase and/or respect biotopes for the preservation of marine life.

-Iberdrola supports the Women’s Universe (Universo Mujer) programme of the CSD, supporting 16 Spanish female federations.
+Iberdrola supports the Women’s Universe (Universo Mujer) programme of the Higher Council for Sport (Consejo Superior de Deportes) (CSD), supporting 16 Spanish female federations.

 Iberdrola has obtained the first AENOR Corporate Environmental Footprint certificate.